 Ref Weaknesses 18/19 Status Comments 22 Insufficient electrical capacity in the municipal area New Previously considered a strength, but the municipality has been informed by Eskom that the scope of their licence will not be increased in the interim 23 Functional Committees New Previously considered a strength, but at District level the failure of established Forums to meet on a regular basis is considered an issue 24 High mast lights (MIG) New Previously considered a threat, but funding is provided each year to address backlog and project is ongoing 25 None enforcement of by-laws Ongoing Capacitate internal staff to improve enforcement of by-laws 26 Strike by employees Ongoing Cultivate healthy relations amongst parties within the institution Continuous capacitation of employees on labour relations matters Development of strike management plan and dispute resolution mechanism 27 Misaligned Organogram and functions Ongoing Engage in Organisational Analysis to determine the adequacy.
-(Workstudy) Re-alignment of functions to correct department to improve accountability Consider opening a window for placement of staff 28 Lack of Communication Policy Ongoing Develop communication policy to mitigate the degrading of municipal image 29 None adherence to Batho Pele Principles Ongoing Engage in Batho Pele Advocacy for both Officials and Councillors 30 Non submission of received documents to Records Ongoing Enforce submission of documents to Records for management and storage Resuscitate the use of electronic record management system Engage in records management advocacy for both Officials and Councillors Update and circulate record management procedure manual 31 Slow SCM Processes Ongoing Development and timeous submission of procurement plans to SCM by End User Department Development of procedure manual on handling SCM matters Encourage evaluation and adjudication of bids within fairly reasonable time Development and adherence to set timeframes in the operational plan to avoid none spending or aborting projects emanating from none sitting of SCM committee 32 ICT Management Ongoing Improve ICT management systems to mitigate vulnerability which may lead to loss of information Develop procedure manual on ICT matters and engage in an advocacy process Review the current ICT policies to ensure alignment and compliance with current development in the ICT environment 33 Insufficient electrical capacity for growth in the municipal licence area New The Municipality have applied for the capacity increase and waiting for the quotation 34 Lack of IGR Forums New The District failure to established Forums to meet on a regular basis is considered an issue i.e. Water forums; Roads Forums etc. 35 High mast lights New Lack of funding ;MIG programmes is full until we exhaust all the registered backlogs
+(Workstudy) Re-alignment of functions to correct department to improve accountability Consider opening a window for placement of staff 28 Lack of Communication Policy Ongoing Develop communication policy to mitigate the degrading of municipal image 29 None adherence to Batho Pele Principles Ongoing Engage in Batho Pele Advocacy for both Officials and Councillors 30 Non submission of received documents to Records Ongoing Enforce submission of documents to Records for management and storage Resuscitate the use of electronic record management system Engage in records management advocacy for both Officials and Councillors Update and circulate record management procedure manual 31 Slow SCM Processes Ongoing Development and timeous submission of procurement plans to SCM by End User Department Development of procedure manual on handling SCM matters Encourage evaluation and adjudication of bids within fairly reasonable time Development and adherence to set timeframes in the operational plan to avoid none spending or aborting projects emanating from none sitting of SCM committee 32 ICT Management Ongoing 33 Insufficient electrical capacity for growth in the municipal licence area New The Municipality have applied for the capacity increase and waiting for the quotation 34 Lack of IGR Forums New The District failure to established Forums to meet on a regular basis is considered an issue i.e. Water forums; Roads Forums etc. 35 High mast lights New Lack of funding ;MIG programmes is full until we exhaust all the registered backlogs

-Ref Weaknesses 18/19 Status Comments 36 Misallocation of resources and functions New Lowbed truck to be attached to Infrastructure Mechanical workshop to be attached to Electrical workshop Security Challenge New CCTV cameras to be installed around all Municipal buildings including traffic department and Workshop.
+Ref Weaknesses 18/19 Status Comments 36 Misallocation of resources and New Lowbed truck to be attached to Infrastructure functions Mechanical workshop to be attached to Electrical workshop Security Challenge New CCTV cameras to be installed around all Municipal buildings including traffic department and Workshop.
 The Control centre to be place in the ICT office Security guards to be deployed to all Municipal buildings.
 Proper security fence or Wall to be constructed around the Admin building.
 Benchmarking with other Municipalities were the function of Security is allocated.